Agriculture Major: Good, Hard or Boring?

 Is Agriculture Boring?

-Agriculture can be a boring major for degree-seeking students who are not interested in learning about food and fiber production and processing.
 On the other hand, it can be a truly interesting and exciting major for those who are looking forward to having a prolific career in the agricultural field.

 A report on Farmers Weekly on a survey conducted on teenagers says that up to 30% of all participants like farming the least among a listing of jobs.
-Farming is also voted as the fourth most boring.

-Entering college wondering whether or not you should eventually declare agriculture as your major?
+Entering college, wondering whether or not you should eventually declare agriculture as your major?

-Here’s a tip: consider taking electives that have something to do with agriculture like biology and environmental science.
-It will give you an idea of what it’s like to major in agriculture.
 Should you find the courses engaging and stimulating, then chances are that majoring in agriculture may be right for you.

 agriculture class at college

-Is Agriculture Hard in College?
+Is Agriculture Hard to Study

-The agriculture major is not particularly hard.
-Definitely, it’s not as challenging as STEM and healthcare majors.
-But since it’s an interdisciplinary field, encompassing anything from biology, chemistry, economics to marketing, agriculture majors have to study very well in order to earn a bachelor’s degree.
+But since it’s an interdisciplinary field, encompassing anything from biology, chemistry, and economics to marketing, agriculture majors have to study very well in order to earn a bachelor’s degree.

 Like other majors, the electives and core courses agriculture majors are required to take can vary, depending on the degree programs they are enrolled in and the institutions they are attending.